mpneural/aiven-takehome-demo-project/springboot-project-setup-guide.md

     6.1 In the project code base go to : _src > main > resources_ and find transactions.csv file

+7. We can manually go to the main method of the Springboot Entrypoint class and either execute the application in debug or run mode from IntelliJ

+   7.1 In the project code base go to : _src > main > java > or.avien > entry > CSVProducerApp.java_

+   7.2 Choose either Debug or Run options from the below

+   ![alt_text](https://github.com/mpneural/aiven-takehome-demo-project/blob/master/assets/screenshots/springboot-java-main-execution-options.png?raw=true)

-7. Perform below commands
+9. Perform below commands

          gradle clean
          gradle build

-8. We can manually go to the main method of the Springboot Entrypoint class and either execute the application in debug or run mode from IntelliJ

-   8.1 In the project code base go to : _src > main > java > or.avien > entry > CSVProducerApp.java_

-   8.2 Choose either Debug or Run options from the below

-   ![alt_text](https://github.com/mpneural/aiven-takehome-demo-project/blob/master/assets/screenshots/springboot-java-main-execution-options.png?raw=true)